Story and Photography by Barbara Penny Angelakis

 But for pure opulence and a lavish display of wealth and power, the La Compañia de Jesús or the Gold Church, is the ultimate.
 The extraordinary entrance of worked stone and intricately carved pillars is astounding by itself but it pales in comparison to the splendor of the interior.
 Once you get past the blinding gilding that envelops everything inside the church, reflect a moment on the artistry of the carving the gold leaf covers.
 The stonework; the sculptures; the paintings; all are equally worthy of admiration.
 Be warned that picture taking is strictly controlled and at times not allowed, and flash is never permitted in Quito’s churches.

 And while we’re on the subject of gold, a must-see in Quito is the National Museum of the Central Bank of Ecuador (Museo Nacional del Banco Central del Ecuador) in the trendy Mariscal neighborhood.
 Along with a world-class exhibit of fine arts from the colonial era to the present, there are galleries that detail Ecuador’s pre-Columbian culture.
 Most mind-boggling is the Sala de Oro, which houses a breath-taking display of ceremonial gold artifacts including a remarkable headdress and mask that gives some small idea of what the Spanish encountered when they arrived in the new world that whetted their appetite for Ed Dorado.
-And speaking of museums, in the hills overlooking the city is the Guayasamin Museum “La Capilla Del Hombre” that houses the work of one of the most famous of Ecuador’s native sons (for a review see Chapel of Man).
+And speaking of museums, in the hills overlooking the city is the Guayasamin Museum “La Capilla Del Hombre” that houses the works of one of the most famous of Ecuador’s native sons.
 Of course no visit to Quito would be complete without visiting the El Panecillo hill and the statue of the winged Virgin at its pinnacle.
 A climb inside the statue to the balcony provides a towering view over the city.

 Quito is a city of growing sophistication as evidenced by the proliferation in recent years of luxury hotels and gourmet restaurants.
 For a review of Quito’s restaurants see link listed below.
 On this trip accommodations in Quito were split between the Hilton Colón Ecuador, a high-rise deluxe hotel and executive tower, separated by a third building housing public rooms, restaurants, clubs, and shopping arcade; and the modern luxury boutique hotel Le Parc, featuring 30 beautifully designed suites.